allenu/NetworkFunctionTransforms/blog-server/README.md

 # blog-server

 This is a simple service that hosts "blog posts".
 It's written in Node, but you don't really need to know how it works internally.
-All you need to know is it provides two simple endpoints for reading blog posts.
-One for listing all the posts:
+All you need to know is it provides three simple endpoints for listing, reading, and writing blog posts.
+For listing all the posts:

-    localhost:3000/api/list
+    GET localhost:3000/api/list

-And another for reading a specific post:
+For reading a specific post:

-    localhost:3000/api/read/{postId}
+    GET localhost:3000/api/read/{postId}

 where {postId} is the blog post to read.
 It will return a json "blog post" that has a Title and Body field.